 Your safety is very important to us.
 While you’re in the hospital, you may be getting treatment or medication that may affect your ability to safely walk by yourself.
 This can put you at risk for falling.

 To prevent falls, use the call bell before you try to get out of your bed or chair and any time you need help.
 For more information, talk with your nurse or ask for the handout Call!
 Don't Fall!

-We will also provide extra monitoring during your hospital stay because you’re at a high risk for falling.
+We will also provide extra monitoring during your hospital stay because you’re at a high risk of falling.
 We do this through our Constant Care program.

-Your nurse will assess your risk for falling each morning and evening through this program.
+Your nurse will assess your risk of falling each morning and evening through this program.

 Questions and Answers About Constant Care